mwojnars/hypertag/README.md

 ### Control blocks

-You can use control blocks in Hypertag: "if", "try", "for", "while".
+There are _control blocks_ in Hypertag: "if", "try", "for", "while".
 Example:

     $size = 5
     if size > 10